 Martin Brookes is an experienced company president with a demonstrated history of working in the building materials industry.
 Skilled in construction, contractors, contract negotiation, sales management, and flooring.
 Strong business development professional with a City and Guilds London Institute focused in Mason/Masonry from Chesterfield College of Technology.

-Brookes currently holds the 1st Vice President position for the National Tile Contractors Association.
+Brookes is the 2021-2022 President for the National Tile Contractors Association.